cicimarisa/simplicity/README.md

 # About Me, Cici

-I am now OTW to be clean developer 🚀
+I am now OTW to be a clean developer 🚀

 Thanks for visiting!